dyna-dot/expo/docs/pages/versions/unversioned/introduction/faq.md

 title: Frequently Asked Questions
 ---

-In addition to the questions below, see the [Expo Forum](http://forums.expo.io/) or [Expo AMA on Hashnode](https://hashnode.com/ama/with-exponent-ciw1qxry118wl4353o9kxaowl) for more common questions and answers.
+In addition to the questions below, see the [forums](http://forums.expo.io/) for more common questions and answers.

 ## How much does Expo cost?